Trent Reznor: Film composition

-Reznor and Ross again collaborated, to score Fincher's film Gone Girl.
+Reznor and Ross again collaborated to score Fincher's film Gone Girl.
 Fincher was inspired by music he heard while at an appointment with a chiropractor and tasked Reznor with creating the musical equivalent of an insincere façade.
 Reznor explained Fincher's request in an interview: "David [Fincher] was at the chiropractor and heard this music that was inauthentically trying to make him feel OK, and that became a perfect metaphor for this film. [...]
 The challenge was, simply, what is the musical equivalent of the same sort of façade of comfort and a feeling of insincerity that that music represented?
 [My primary aim was] to instill doubt [and] remind you that things aren't always what they seem to be."
-Richard Butler of The Psychedelic Furs sang a cover version of the song "She," which was used in the film's teaser trailer.
+Richard Butler of The Psychedelic Furs sang a cover version of the song "She", which was used in the film's teaser trailer.
 The soundtrack album was released on the Columbia label on September 30, 2014.

-During Reznor and Ross' keynote session at the 2014 "Billboard and Hollywood Reporter Film & TV Music Conference", held on November 5, Reznor said that he is open to working with other filmmakers besides Fincher, the only director he had worked with as a composer up until that point: "I'm open to any possibility. [...]
+During Reznor and Ross's keynote session at the 2014 "Billboard and Hollywood Reporter Film & TV Music Conference", held on November 5, Reznor said that he is open to working with other filmmakers besides Fincher, the only director he had worked with as a composer up until that point: "I'm open to any possibility. [...]
 Scoring for film kind of came up unexpectedly.
 It was always something I'd been interested in and it was really a great experience and I've learned a lot."
 Reznor further explained that he cherishes his previous experiences with Fincher as "there's a pursuit and dedication to uncompromised excellence".

 In December 2014, it was announced that Reznor would collaborate with composer Mike Patton, best known as the frontman of alternative metal band Faith No More, on The Girl Who Played With Fire by Fincher, the sequel to 2011's The Girl with the Dragon Tattoo.
 However, after the release of the 2015 book The Girl in the Spider's Web, a part of the series from which the films are based, Sony decided to reboot the franchise and cancelled this production.